Skip to main content

-In June 2009, Illinois EPA mailed public notices to all Sauk Village Water Supply users regarding vinyl chloride contamination in groundwater that is affecting the community water supply.
-In the water drawn from Well Number 3, the concentration of vinyl chloride in 2009 [at 3.49 micrograms per liter (ug/L)] violated the federal maximum contaminant level of 2 ug/L allowed for a public water supply.
-Well Number 3 was taken out of service in 2009 and has not been part of the system since then because of the vinyl chloride contamination.
+In June 2009, the Illinois Environmental Protection Agency (Illinois EPA) issued public notices to all Sauk Village Water Supply users regarding vinyl chloride contamination in groundwater that is affecting the community water system (CWS).
+Notification was performed purusant to the Right-to-Know law.
+In the water drawn from Well Number 3, the concentration of vinyl chloride in 2009 at 3.49 micrograms per liter (ug/L) violated the federal maximum contaminant level (MCL) of 2 ug/L allowed for a public water supply.
+Well Number 3 was taken out of service in 2009 and has not been part of the system since then.

 Vinyl chloride is a chemical from a family of chemicals known as volatile organic compounds (VOCs) that are related to industrial and commercial cleaning solvents among other uses.
 These chemicals tend to vaporize readily into the air once brought to the surface – at a faucet, for example.
 When in groundwater, however, they are resistant to breakdown and tend to remain for many years and can move slowly with the groundwater gradient (the groundwater flow direction).

-Two other Sauk Village wells provide water into the treatment system for the community water supply, and the point where the water enters the system has been monitored quarterly for the contaminant of concern – vinyl chloride – along with other contaminants that may affect public water supplies.
+Two other Sauk Village wells provide water into the treatment system and the point where the water enters the system has been monitored quarterly for the contaminant of concern – vinyl chloride – along with other contaminants that may affect public water supplies.

-In 2010, Illinois EPA helped develop legislation that allows for early notification to community water supply (CWS) users about the presence of a cancer-causing VOC chemical at one-half the federal drinking water standard, known as the maximum contaminant level (MCL).
+In 2010, the Illinois EPA helped develop legislation that allows for early notification to CWS users about the presence of a cancer-causing VOC chemical detected at 50% of the federal drinking water standard, known as the MCL.
 The legislation compels water supplies to develop a plan that will prevent a violation of the MCL in the finished water.
 Additionally, the plan must demonstrate how the CWS will reduce the concentration of the VOC so that its concentration is less than what can be detected through standard methods.
-The Illinois EPA and the Illinois Office of the Attorney General are pursuing legal enforcement against Sauk Village to correct water quality and water quantity problems related to the community water supply.
+The Illinois EPA and the Illinois Office of the Attorney General are pursuing legal enforcement against Sauk Village to correct water quality and water quantity problems.

-The community water supply has been meeting state and federal water quality standards since Well Number 3 was taken out of service in 2009.
-However, the two remaining wells are showing low levels of vinyl chloride, and are being routinely monitored for water quality.
-If the concentration of vinyl chloride or any other contaminant reaches one-half the MCL, Illinois law requires that the water supply operator notify all supply users.
-Illinois EPA routinely reviews all the laboratory results of the water supply, and will make sure notice occurs.
+The CWS has been meeting state and federal water quality standards since Well Number 3 was taken out of service in 2009.
+However, the two remaining wells are showing low levels of vinyl chloride and are being routinely monitored for water quality.
+If the concentration of vinyl chloride or any other VOC reaches 50% the MCL, Illinois law requires that the water supply operator notify all supply users.
+The Illinois EPA routinely reviews all the laboratory results of the water supply and will ensure this law is met.

 Can the vinyl chloride be removed from the well water?